-8.1.6 The Lead Agency is required to identify and recover misspent funds as a result of fraud, and it has the option to recover any misspent funds as a result of errors.
+- 8.1.6 The Lead Agency is required to identify and recover misspent funds as a result of fraud, and it has the option to recover any misspent funds as a result of errors. - a.
+Identify what agency is responsible for pursuing fraud and overpayments (e.g. State Office of the Inspector General, State Attorney).
+CT Department of Social Services (DSS) Fraud Early Detection Unit. - b.

-b.
 Check and describe all activities, including the results of such activity, that the Lead Agency uses to investigate and recover improper payments due to fraud.
 Include in the description how each activity assists in the investigation and recovery of improper payment due to fraud or intentional program violations.
 Activities can include, but are not limited to, the following: